com-480-data-visualization/com-480-project-ca_roille_aux_states/README.md

 > Frame the general topic of your visualization and the main axis that you want to develop.
 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

+- Does climate change lead to an increase in rare weather events in the USA?
+- What are the economic and human impacts of the rising frequency of extreme weather events?

 ### Exploratory Data Analysis